lowRISC/opentitan/hw/ip/keymgr_dpe/doc/theory_of_operation.md

 ## Key Manager Slots

-keymgr_dpe consists of `NumKeyMgrStages` slots, which is a generic parameter.
+keymgr_dpe consists of `DpeNumBootStages` slots, which is a generic parameter.
 Each of these key manager slots can store a DPE context, i.e. all DICE-related information for a particular boot stage.
 That includes a secret key along with additional context information described below.
 The secret key size is fixed to 256-bit.

 Each slot data consists of the following fields:
 * `valid` bit that tells whether the slot is occupied.
-* `stage_ctr` that refers to which boot stage this slot belongs to.
+* `boot_stage` that refers to which boot stage this slot belongs to.
 * `max_key_version` stores the maximum allowed key version that can be generated from this slot.
 * `key_policy` limits some of the operations that can be performed with this slot.

 A slot is a dynamic storage unit and the DPE context it stores is controlled by SW, even though their secret keys never leave HW.
 A slot becomes active (i.e. `valid` is set to 1) when it is chosen as a destination slot during a successful advance call.

-When a slot is active, `stage_ctr` refers to its DPE context boot stage.
+When a slot is active, `boot_stage` refers to its DPE context boot stage.
-For flexibility, `stage_ctr` is a simple unsigned integer that is incremented from the parent's `stage_ctr` during advance calls.
+For flexibility, `boot_stage` is a simple unsigned integer that is incremented from the parent's `boot_stage` during advance calls.
 Its actual mapping to boot stages such as ROM, BL0 or Kernel can be determined by SW.
 Hence, keymgr_dpe is oblivious to this mapping between counter values and the boot stages, with an exception.
 The exception is that the first two stages are treated specially by RTL during KDF advance calls, as they consume other HW-backed inputs that come from keymgr_dpe’s peripheral inputs.